flutter/flutter/engine/src/flutter/lib/web_ui/dev/README.md

 You could also run `felt help` or `felt help <command>` to get more information about the available commands and arguments.

 ## How can I use `felt`?
-Once you have your local copy of the engine [setup](https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment), you'll need to add `/path/to/engine/src/flutter/lib/web_ui/dev` to your `PATH`.
+Once you have your local copy of the engine [setup](https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment), it's recommended that you add `/path/to/engine/src/flutter/lib/web_ui/dev` to your `PATH`.
 Then you would be able to use the `felt` tool from anywhere:
 ```
 felt check-licenses